Effective Documentation

 – Scott Ambler

-The information included in the documentation is only beneficial when it is easily accessible by everyone interested.
-Nobody will review diagrams if they are stored in a complex modeling tool, which requires training just to open the diagram.
-Business stakeholders will not help identify bugs in the documentation unless it is presented to them in the form they are familiar with.
-Besides, documentation of all components must be accessible from a single place, so there is no need to search for the particular documentation, ask for credentials, etc. An example of such a solution is presented in Part III.
+The information included in the documentation is only beneficial when it is easily accessible to everyone interested.
+Nobody will review diagrams if they are stored in a complex modeling tool that requires training just to open the diagram.
+Business stakeholders will not help identify bugs in the documentation unless it is presented to them in a form they are familiar with.
+Besides, documentation of all components must be accessible from a single place, so there is no need to search for specific documentation, ask for credentials, etc. An example of such a solution is presented in Part III.